GiulioRusso/Jaco2-position-orientation-force-control/README.md

 	10. Drag any robot from the left menu on the empty scene
 	11. Run Matlab and launch the script SimpleTest.m.
 The program should read the number of objects present in the V-REP scene and it should end.
 If it does not work check line 17 and change port 19999 to 19997

-If you see Failed connecting to remote API server
+If you see Failed connecting to remote API server:
-Se comunque non funziona e Matlab restituisce:
 >> simpleTest
 Program started
 Note: always make sure you use the corresponding remoteApi library